top of page

 What areas of law can the VLP assist with?

-The VLP generally assists with the following legal issues: Divorce, Legal Separation, Parenting Plans/Custody, Minor Guardianship, De Facto Parentage, Modification of Child Support, Modification of Parenting Plans, Contempt, Wills, and limited consumer matters.
+The VLP generally assists with the following legal issues: Divorce, Legal Separation, Parenting Plans/Custody, Minor Guardianship, Establishing Parentage, Modification of Child Support, Modification of Parenting Plans, Contempt, Wills, and limited consumer matters.

 If the area of law you are seeking help with does not fall into one of the categories listed above, then the VLP probably cannot assist you.
 The VLP cannot help in criminal law matters.